Grant Holloway: 2018

-2019
+2019: World and NCAA champion

 Holloway (R) en route to the 110 m hurdles title at the 2019 World Athletics Championships in Doha, Qatar.

-2019 was Holloway's breakthrough year.
-Despite finding strong challenge from Daniel Roberts of the University of Kentucky, he went unbeaten in the 60 m high hurdles and won his 3rd consecutive NCAA title in the event, becoming the first to do so.
+On 9 March, despite finding strong challenge from Daniel Roberts, he went unbeaten in the 60 m hurdles throughout the indoor season and won his 3rd consecutive NCAA title in the event, becoming the first to do so.
 He also smashed his own collegiate record with 7.35 seconds, also an American record.